ChristianSiebke/DReaM-Driver-Reaction-Model/sim/doc/DoxyGen/Function/Markdown/Simulation/Development/SpawnPoints.md

 - A random route is sampled starting at the appropriate road
 - Once the timely gap expires, the spawnpoint evaluate if the TTC (2s) conditions and a minimum required distance between agents (5m) are met.
 If the TTC is critical the spawn velocity is reduced to fullfill the TTC requriements.
 If the minimum distance is not fullfilled, the agent will be held back.
 - If all requirements were fullfilled the agent is spawned.

+The RunTime SpawnPoint only spawns on the following OpenDRIVE lane types: Driving, OnRamp

 ![SpawnLogic](SpawningFlowChart.png)